HIPAA Compliance Checklist for 2025

 - Discovers apps through SSO, finance, and network logs

-- Automates lifecycle tasks (joiner/mover/leaver)
+- Automates lifecycle tasks for joiner, mover, and leaver workflows

-- Monitors SaaS spend and renewals
+- Monitors SaaS spend, renewals, and app ownership

-- Provides policy-based workflows
+- Provides policy-based workflow automation

 Cons